ska-sa/katcbfsim/doc/about.rst

    dictionary, as if for command-line arguments.
 Time-varying configuration is supplied as timestamped sensors.

+4. Mixed katcp_ and katsdptelstate_.
+In this case, static configuration can be loaded into katsdptelstate_ later on (as attributes, rather than in the :attr:`config` dictionary), and then latched by a katcp_ command.

-4. Using katcbfsim as a library.
+5. Using katcbfsim as a library.

 .. _katcp: https://pythonhosted.org/katcp/
 .. _katsdptelstate: https://github.com/ska-sa/katsdptelstate

-The first three methods can also be freely mixed.

 The configuration is split into information describing the virtual world (antennas, sources and so on) and information about the virtual correlator